Webinar on Culture & Health

 Wednesday 13 May 2026

-The International Centre for Black Sea Studies (ICBSS), in cooperation with the Permanent International Secretariat of the Organization of the Black Sea Economic Cooperation (BSEC PERMIS), organise the Webinar on Culture and Health “The role of creative arts in promoting mental wellness”, to be held online, on Wednesday 13 May 2026, at 11.00 – 13.00 EEST.
+On Wednesday 13 May 2026, the International Centre for Black Sea Studies (ICBSS) in cooperation with the Permanent International Secretariat of the Organization of the Black Sea Economic Cooperation (BSEC PERMIS), organised successfully a Webinar on Culture and Health with title, “The role of creative arts in promoting mental wellness”.

 Context